-Proposals to create separate unit accommodation for dependent persons or business use will be supported provided that:
+Proposals to create separate unit accommodation for dependent persons or ancillary use will be supported provided that:

 - i.
-The accommodation is created wholly or partly within the existing dwelling or is an extension to that building; - ii.
+The accommodation is created wholly or partly within the existing dwelling or is an extension to that building: - ii.
 The design and internal arrangement of the accommodation would allow it to be - iii. re-absorbed into the main dwelling when it is no longer required or - iv.
 The accommodation is created as a result of a conversion of an existing building within the curtilage of the main dwelling, and - v.
-The applicant either enters into a legal agreement with the LPA or a condition is applied to the planning permission that the ancillary accommodation will not be let or sold separately from the main dwelling.
+A condition is applied to the planning permission that the ancillary accommodation will not be let or sold separately from the main dwelling.